Xylotheque: History

-Xylotheques date back to the later 17th century, when wood specimens began to appear in cabinets of curiosity.
+Xylotheques date back to the late 17th century, when wood specimens began to appear in cabinets of curiosity.
 Over time, they grew larger and more systematic, with hundreds of individual volumes in a single collection.
 The oldest extant collection was established in 1823 at the University of Leningrad, and by the middle of the century they had been established in many European countries.
 Australia now houses 12 xylaria holding 11% of the world's wood specimens, while the Oxford Forestry Institute's xylarium holds about 13%.

 In older xylotheques, the wooden volumes were typically made out of the same wood as the specimens inside and sometimes decorated with tree bark and associated lichens and mosses.
 Each volume housed seeds, flowers, twigs, and leaves from the corresponding tree or bush, along with a written description hidden in a small compartment set into the inner spine.
+Some xylotheques house exsiccata-like published works in limited editions with mounted thin sections of wood arranged in book-like volumes.
+Examples are the famous series of Querschnitte von hundert Holzarten... edited by Hermann von Nördlinger and American Woods edited by Romeyn Beck Hough.

 An alternative form of xylotheque found in Japan and elsewhere featured paintings of the plant parts rather than actual field specimens.

 Even a modest collection of wood samples has value, as each of its samples has a particular history.
 Xylotheques provide comparison samples for xylotomy, art historical studies, and scientific studies of the physical and mechanical properties of wood, such as durability and preservation.
 Xylotheques are also useful for anyone who needs to make a morphological-visual analysis of wood.

 The xylotheque with the largest number of samples is the Samuel James Record Collection in the United States, which holds 98,000 samples.
 Formerly housed at the Forestry School of Yale University in New Haven, Connecticut, it was transferred to the U.S. Forest Service's Forest Products Laboratory in 1969.
 The second largest xylotheque belongs to the Royal Museum of Central Africa in Tervuren, Belgium, with 57,000 samples.
 The Thünen Institute of Wood Research in Hamburg has more than 37,000 samples.